 4 ounces shaved or crushed ice

-syrup is a sweet syrup made from almonds, sugar, and either rose water or
+* Orgeat Syrup is a sweet syrup made from almonds, sugar, and either rose water or orange-flower water.

 Pour one (1) jigger absinthe into a Champagne glass.